dikortis/LetsTalkETC/Episodes/Episode_4.md

-fully understand how it works or what to do or what I can do with it I think educating the community and kind of focusing on making etherium classic arm usable in the real world would benefit benefit the world actually by breaking it down or or let's say you know maybe
+fully understand how it works or what to do or what I can do with it I think educating the community and kind of focusing on making ethereum classic arm usable in the real world would benefit benefit the world actually by breaking it down or or let's say you know maybe